 The Date of Dragon Boat Festival

-The Dragon Boat Festival spans over 3 full days around the beginning of the June each year.
-And it’s said that the festival is celebrated at this period because it’s the time of the year with the longest amount of daytime, which means the sun is at its most powerful moment.
+The Dragon Boat Festival spans over 3 full days around the beginning of June each year.
+And it’s said that the festival is celebrated during this period because it’s the time of the year with the longest amount of daytime, which means the sun is at its most powerful moment.
 And since dragons are a creature with sun-like traits, they are celebrated during this holiday.